Race, Space, and the Law

-The list explores the law’s historical role in the constitution of space, place, the body, and various modalities of belonging.
-The focus lies primarily on integrating legal history into architectural scholarship to examine race (and its intersections) and to trace changing legal notions of property, territory, nationhood and citizenship.
+This reading list explores the law’s historical role in the constitution of space, place, the body, and various other modalities of belonging in the U.S. The focus lies primarily on integrating legal history texts into architectural scholarship to examine race (and its intersections) and to trace changing legal notions of property, territory, nationhood, and citizenship.
+A range of scholarship, from disability studies, public health, architectural history, legal history, environmental justice, whiteness studies, immigration studies, gender and sexuality studies, animal studies, and housing and urban studies in addition to recent literature on prisons, militarization, and waste is included.

 Creatures of Empire: How Domestic Animals Transformed Early America

+This text is concerned with the theme of exclusion in terms of Vagrancy and Nuisance Laws.
 Chicago ratified the American Ugly law in 1881.
-It read: “Any person who is diseased, maimed, mutilated, or in any way deformed so as to be unsightly or disgusting object, or an improper person to be allowed in the streets, highways, thoroughfares, or public places in the city shall not therein or thereon expose himself to public view, under the penalty of a fine of $1 [about $20 today] for each offense (Chicago City Code 1881)
+It read: “Any person who is diseased, maimed, mutilated, or in any way deformed so as to be unsightly or disgusting object, or an improper person to be allowed in the streets, highways, thoroughfares, or public places in the city shall not therein or thereon expose himself to public view, under the penalty of a fine of $1 [about $20 today] for each offense (Chicago City Code 1881).

 Schweik, a disability studies scholar, offers a history of the American ways of identifying, representing, knowing, correcting and disciplining "unsightly street obstructions" through her study of municipal law in American cities from 1867 onward.
 She argues that the so-called ugly law was part of an arsenal of tools embedded in municipal codes to control and regulate "deformed, diseased or maimed persons."
-Schweik reads these "unsightly beggar ordinances" in their historical relation to policing of gender, sexual transgression, to nativism, anti-semitism and anti-immigration and to state-imposed racial segregation and thus offers a more complete and intersectional study of urban exclusion during the City Beautiful Movement.
+Schweik reads these "unsightly beggar ordinances" in their historical relation to policing of gender and sexual transgression to nativism, anti-semitism, and anti-immigration and also to state-imposed racial segregation and thus offers a more complete and intersectional study of urban exclusion during the City Beautiful Movement.

 Contagious Divides: Epidemics and Race in San Francisco’s Chinatown

-Shah, an Asian American historian, explores how the production of Chinese difference and white norms in public health knowledge and policy impacted social lives, politics and the urban environment in San Francisco.
-The book explores the proliferation of cultural concepts of health, nation and sanitation in Chinatown, with particular attention to architecture and urban layout of this urban ghetto.
-Shah argues that the enactment of nuisance laws allowed the San Francisco planning and health boards to intervene to reshape human conduct in the use and habitation of Chinatown's dens, density and labyrinths.
-In studying the Chinese as citizen-subjects, Shah explores how legal mechanisms (miscegenation laws, the Chinese Exclusion Act, a denial of naturalized citizenship, Alien Land Acts, temporary migratory labor recruitment, violent discrimination etc) made it difficult for Chinese laborers to consider permanent settlement.
-Whilst Chinatowns proliferated throughout the 19th century in North America, Shah's focus on San Francisco offers a glimpse into the post-1906 earthquake reconstruction ("a sanitized exoticism," "the formation of an ethnic cultural enclave") and later, Chinese American assimilation, activism and struggles for reform and public housing.
+This text is concerned with the theme of segregation in terms of Alien Land Acts and Nuisance Laws.
+Shah, an Asian American historian, explores how the production of Chinese difference and white norms in public health knowledge and policy impacted social lives, politics, and the urban environment in San Francisco.
+The book explores the proliferation of cultural concepts of health, nation, and sanitation in Chinatown, with particular attention to architecture and urban layout of this urban ghetto.
+Shah argues that the enactment of nuisance laws allowed the San Francisco planning and health boards to intervene to reshape human conduct in the use and habitation of Chinatown's dens, density, and labyrinths.
+In studying the Chinese as citizen-subjects, Shah explores how legal mechanisms (miscegenation laws, the Chinese Exclusion Act, a denial of naturalized citizenship, Alien Land Acts, temporary migratory labor recruitment, violent discrimination, etc.) made it difficult for Chinese laborers to consider permanent settlement.
+While Chinatowns proliferated throughout the 19th century in North America, Shah's focus on San Francisco offers a glimpse into the post-1906 earthquake reconstruction (which she describes as "a sanitized exoticism" in "the formation of an ethnic cultural enclave") and later, Chinese American assimilation, activism, and struggles for reform and public housing.

 The Color of Law: A Forgotten History of How Our Government Segregated America